Skip to main content

 In May this year, the SEC issued a rule requiring companies to provide more detailed information about their share repurchases.
 As we explained in our comment letter, it was designed to help investors understand whether the buybacks were in the best interest of the company and its shareholders or instead a maneuver intended to increase executive compensation.
 The Chamber of Commerce and its allies promptly challenged the rule in the Fifth Circuit.
 On October 31, 2023, the Court issued its decision with mixed results.
 The Court rightly rejected claims that the rule violated the First Amendment limits on compelled disclosure, as we urged in our amicus brief.
 It also correctly held that the SEC had offered a sufficient public comment period.
 It nevertheless found that the rule was “arbitrary and capricious” in violation of the Administrative Procedure Act (APA) because the SEC had failed to respond to issues raised by commenters and had thereby failed to conduct a proper cost-benefit analysis.

-However, in a positive turn, the Court concluded there was “at least a serious possibility” that the Commission could cure the defects that the Court identified.
+However, the Court concluded there was “at least a serious possibility” that the Commission could cure the defects that the Court identified.
 Therefore, instead of immediately wiping the rule off the books (“vacating” it), it remanded the rule to the SEC for 30 days to address the problems.
-Unfortunately, however, the SEC was unable to meet this unrealistic timeline within 30 days, and the Fifth Circuit therefore officially vacated the stock buyback rule on December 19, 2023.
+Unfortunately, the SEC was unable to meet this unrealistic timeline within 30 days, and the Fifth Circuit therefore officially vacated the stock buyback rule on December 19, 2023.

 FEDERAL COURT REJECTS CHAMBER OF COMMERCE’S CHALLENGE TO SEC’s PROXY ADVICE RULE – Chamber of Commerce v.
 SEC, No. 23-5409 (6th Cir., May 04, 2023); Chamber of Commerce v.
 SEC, No. 3:22-cv-00561 (M.D.
 Tenn., Apr.
 04, 2023) – Chamber of Commerce appeals to Sixth Circuit after Middle District of Tennessee sides with SEC and investors in rejecting industry’s predictable attacks on proxy advice rule.